cdorfer/hydrofoil-profile-selection/Readme.md

 ### Run simulation

-To calculate the lift/drag/momentum,etc. of each profile in `profiles_to_consider` first adapt the parameters chord_length_m and flow_speed_m_s in `python run_sim.py` and then run it.
+To calculate the lift/drag/momentum,etc. of each profile in `profiles_to_consider` first adapt the parameters chord_length_m and flow_speed_m_s in `run_sim.py` and then run it.
 This will loop through all profiles, run the viiflow simulation for them and dump the results in a pickle file (`results.pkl`).
 On a newer desktop machine the calculations take ~3 seconds per profile.

 ## How to select the best profile?